sarafanshul/Bible/README.md

 ## Coding style

-KACTL uses a relatively terse coding style, with a handful of macros/typedefs defined in the [template](https://github.com/kth-competitive-programming/kactl/blob/master/content/contest/template.cpp) that help shorten the code.
+This uses a relatively terse coding style, with a handful of macros/typedefs defined in the [template](https://github.com/kth-competitive-programming/kactl/blob/master/content/contest/template.cpp) that help shorten the code.
 Line width is 63 chars, with tabs for indentation (tab = 2 spaces in the pdf).